 I recently graduated from the Wisconsin School of Professional Psychology and am in the process of preparing for my licensing exam.
 I am offering tutoring services to students who prefer working with a laid back individual who will take the time to find whats inhibiting you from obtaining more academic success.

-Wisconsin School of Professional Psychology - PhD, Clinical Psychology
+Graduate Degree: Wisconsin School of Professional Psychology - PHD, Clinical Psychology

 College Application Essays

 Elementary School Reading

 Elementary School Writing

 Study Skills and Organization

 WISC IV Prep